Some People Think the Internet is Broken. Can Google Help Kids Fix It?

 Be Internet Strong: Secure your secrets

-Be Internet Kind: It’s cool to be type
+Be Internet Kind: It’s cool to be the type

 Be Internet Brave: When doubtful, communicate it out

-“I love to Be Internet Awesome as it covers all of the bases – all three literacies of the digital age,” says journalist and teens suggest Anne Collier, who has been heavily worried inside the evolution of online protection since the past due to the 90s.
-Collier points out that the first two lessons (“Smart” and “Alert”) fall below media literacy, whilst “Strong” is a digital literacy, and “Kind” and “Brave” are social literacies.
+“I love to Be Internet Awesome as it covers all of the bases – all three literacies of the digital age,” says journalist and teen Anne Collier, who has been heavily worried about the evolution of online protection since the past due to the ’90s.
+Collier points out that the first two lessons (“Smart” and “Alert”) fall below media literacy, while “Strong” is digital literacy, and “Kind” and “Brave” are social literacies.

-“Kids want these training,” says Diana Graber, who shares Collier’s enthusiasm.
-Graber is the founder of Cyber Civics, and a leading advocate for greater virtual citizenship and media literacy in the course of colleges.
-She changed into particularly happy to look age-suitable cloth geared to a younger target market.
+“Kids want this training,” says Diana Graber, who shares Collier’s enthusiasm.
+Graber is the founder of Cyber Civics and a leading advocate for greater virtual citizenship and media literacy in college.
+She became particularly happy-to-look, age-suitable clothes geared to a younger target market.

 Do We Need Universal Internet Safety Education?

-While many human beings view the contemporary push closer to online civility and media literacy as new issues [in reaction to trolls, fake news, etc], there has in truth been several campaigns, undertaking forces, and academic studies aimed at making sure youngsters are secure, savvy, and ethical on-line.
+While many human beings view the contemporary push closer to online civility and media literacy as new issues [in reaction to trolls, fake news, etc], there have, in truth, been several campaigns, undertaking forces, and academic studies aimed at making sure youngsters are secure, savvy, and ethical on-line.

-Collier served as co-chair of the Obama management’s Online Safety & Technology Working Group starting in 2009.
+Collier was co-chair of the Obama management’s Online Safety & Technology Working Group in 2009.
 In June 2010, the organization brought its report to Congress, “Youth Safety on a Living Internet.”
-“This is what our 2010 country wide venture pressure’s file to Congress known as for as customary, fundamental Internet protection ed,” says Collier.
-The three literacies derive from the Aspen Institute Task Force on Learning and the Internet (2014), which Collier also served on.
+“This is what our 2010 country-wide venture pressure’s file to Congress is known for as customary, fundamental Internet protection ed,” says Collier.
+The three literacy levels are derived from the Aspen Institute Task Force on Learning and the Internet (2014), which Collier also served on.